JasonFreeberg/summer-workshops/projects/README.md

 ## R Shiny Dashbaord in a Docker container

+**Context**: R is a statistical programming language, and [Shiny](https://rstudio.github.io/shinydashboard/) is a dashboarding framework for R.

+**Goal**: Create a template repository on GitHub for Shiny Dashboards.
+The project will contain a Dockerfile that runs the dashboad, GitHub Actions to run CI for pull requests, and workflows to publish the container images to GitHub Container Registry when a release is made.
+It should also have instructions to deploy the Container to Azure.

 ## Introduction to CI for Data Scientists

 - Introduction and explanation of Git, GitHub, GitHub desktop